zendesk/sdk_unity_plugin/README.md

 This is a Unity plugin that wraps the iOS and Android Zendesk Support SDKs.
 Review the [CHANGELOG](./CHANGELOG.md) for details about upgrading from previous versions.

+This is an open source project, and is not directly supported by Zendesk.
+Check out the [CONTRIBUTING](./CONTRIBUTING.md) page to find out how you can make changes or report issues.

 ## Requirements

 - Unity 5.x